Charitra-1/Beginner-Level-Projects/README.md

-# My Beginner level Projects towards data science
+# My beginner level projects towards data science
 These are few of the beginner level projects done for practice